 Social media feeds are constantly updated, and users are unlikely to scroll back through hours’ worth of tweets and Instagram photos to find yours.
 The trick is to time it right.
 Post at a time when users are most likely to be online.

 Twitter is most active during commuting times and around lunchtime.
 Meanwhile, Pinterest is far more active during the weekends and evenings, when people have more time to daydream about Insta-worthy apartments and outfits.

 But if you have a social media following from different time-zones it becomes a little trickier.
 And to muddy the waters even further, B2B companies might prefer to post during office hours whilst it’s preferable for B2C companies to catch users just before the weekend.
 It’s important to research what works for your user base.

 The same goes for all these copywriting tips.
 There’s no “one size fits all” strategy.
 Brands that excel on social media do so because of their individuality.

-These 7 tips are not set in stone.
-Use these tips alongside a copywriting agency to ensure you improve your social media presence.
+These 7 tips are not set in stone but can be used to improve your social media presence.